-- Completion of required immunizations for all Creighton University Health Sciences students. - 2.
-An unencumbered registered nurse (RN) licensure to practice nursing. - 3.
+- Completion of required immunizations for all Creighton University Health Sciences students. - An unencumbered registered nurse (RN) licensure to practice nursing. - 3.
 Completion of a background investigation. - 4.
-Completion of drug screening. - 5.
-Current certification in Basic Life Support (BLS) for health professionals. - 6.
-Verification of physical examination attestation form. - 7.
-Validation of ability to meet the cognitive, affective and psychomotor requirements (Safety and Technical Standards). - 8.
+Completion of drug screening. - Current certification in Basic Life Support (BLS) for health professionals. - 6.
+Verification of physical examination attestation form. - Validation of ability to meet the cognitive, affective and psychomotor requirements (Safety and Technical Standards). - 8.
 A minimum of 2000 hours of employment in a direct care setting prior to enrollment in the course NUR 694 Advanced Health Assessment Across the Lifespan and the corresponding health assessment practicums.
-A minimum of 4000 hours of employment in the care of critically ill newborns/infants prior to enrolling in NUR 615 Advanced Neonatal Assessment/NUR 616 Practicum I: Neonatal Assessment is required (Post-baccalaureate student).
+A minimum of 4000 hours of employment in the care of critically ill newborns/infants prior to enrolling in NUR 615 Advanced Neonatal Assessment/NUR 616 is required (Post-baccalaureate student).
 A minimum of 2000 hours of direct care in pediatrics prior to enrolling in practicum courses for those entering a pediatric track. - Successful completion of undergraduate course in statistics prior to enrollment in NUR 683 Statistics and Data Analysis for Evidence-Based Nursing Practice (Post-baccalaureate student). - 10.
-Successful completion of an undergraduate course or its equivalent in Physical Assessment prior to enrolling in NUR 694 Advanced Health Assessment Across the Lifespan and its corresponding health assessment practicums or NUR 615 Advanced Neonatal Assessment/NUR 616 Practicum I: Neonatal Assessment (Postbaccalaureate student).
+Successful completion of an undergraduate course or its equivalent in Physical Assessment prior to enrolling in NUR 694 Advanced Health Assessment Across the Lifespan and its corresponding health assessment practicums or NUR 615 Advanced Neonatal Assessment/NUR 616 (Post-baccalaureate student).